krunalbapodara/string-calculator-kata/README.md

 ```
 Jest will run all tests, and you should see output indicating whether all tests have passed.

-## To manually add custom delimiter and number string:
+## Playground to manually add custom delimiter and number string as user input:

 ```bash
 npm start